Gako358/scram/README.md

 # scram
-A "A simple git wrapper to help you keep your git history clean" Update local and remote git repositories easy
+"A simple git wrapper to help you keep your git history clean" Update local and remote git repositories easy

 ## Installation